Sans91/NG_2022_Oleksii_Tkachenko/README.md

 This is an example repository for the Git tutoial on https://www.w3schools.com This tutorial focuses mainly on git and github interaction

+New line for push branch tutorial.
-This repository is built step by step in the tutorial.
+This repository is built step by step in the tutorial 1.

 It now includes steps from GitHub!